-But as you now know … it can have lots of additives that are bad for your dog in large amounts.
+Cheese is full of healthy nutrients for your dog like protein, calcium, fatty acids and vitamins.
+But as you now know … it can have lots of additives that are bad for your dog as well.

+So when you share cheese with your dog, don’t give him too much.
 Cheese is best left as a high value reward.
 If you overshare it, your dog won’t be as responsive to it.

 Cheese can also be a good way to give your dog pills and supplements.

-Cottage Cheese Is A Good Choice For Dogs
+Cottage Cheese: A Good Choice For Dogs

-You also want to be sure to check the label.
+But you still want to be careful with dogs who have severe intolerances.
+And you should still check the label.
 Cottage cheese can have added milk products and ingredients that aren’t good for dogs.

-Can Dogs Eat Cheese?
+So Can Dogs Eat Cheese?

 - Dogs can be lactose intolerant.
 If it’s the first time your dog has had cheese, start small and see how he reacts.
 If you know he’s sensitive to dairy, choose a different treat.